 Another option is to consider the spatial structure of the underlying demography and define the probability of effective contact per time step for a susceptible unit of interest dependent on its distance from infectious units in the model.
 For this approach, distance kernels are built from which the probability of effective contact can be drawn (such as used in Dürr & Ward, 2015; Hudson et al., 2019).
 This spatially dependent contact rate can be combined with information on the frequency of contacts between herds.
 For example, the frequency of potential contacts between herds may not only depend on the distance between them, but also on the frequency of movements from and to herds, which in turn may depend on the herd types (Bates et al 2003;s Ferguson et al., 2001).

 When appropriate knowledge and data are available, the contact structure of a population can be based on a social network (Reynolds et al., 2015; Hirsch et al., 2016; Van der Waal et al., 2017; Brookes et al., 2019).
-A heterogeneous herd contact structure between groups of animals (for example, calves and heifers) and homogenous contacts within animal groups might also be described (Kirkeby et al, 2016; Gussmann et al., 2018).
+A heterogeneous herd contact structure between groups of animals (for example, calves and heifers) and homogenous contacts within animal groups might also be described (Østergaard et al., 2005; Ezanno et al., 2007; Kirkeby et al, 2016; Gussmann et al., 2018).

 There are also several ways to simulate indirect (environmental) disease transmission.
 It can be similarly spatially dependent as described for the direct transmission, or simulated as a fixed transmission probability: